speeding-up-science-workshops/speeding-up-science-workshops.github.io/docs/editing_this_site.md

   - `mkdocs serve` to view page and navigation
   - repeat the above steps until satisfied
   - `git commit` (and `git push`) your changes
-  - `mkdocs build` and then `ghp-import site -p` to update the website

 ## Troubleshooting